fitzterra/PrecisionADC/README.md

 7. repeat from step 3 until calculated and measured VCC matches.

 The `PrecisionADC::calibrateBG()` method can be used to do exactly this.
-When called, it will present a menu of option on the serial console, and allow you to enter a _Fine Tuning_ state where the calculated VCC and bandgap reference value used for the calculation is output every second.
+When called, it will present a menu of options on the serial console, and allow you to enter a _Fine Tuning_ state where the calculated VCC and bandgap reference value used for the calculation is output every second.